tiepdotme/website.source/blockchain.md

 layout: post
 title: Blockchain Consulting & Development
 permalink: /consulting/blockchain-consulting
 date: 2016-06-13 11:19:48 +0530
-excerpt: "Blockchain Consulting and Blockchain development services for companies."
+excerpt: 'Blockchain Consulting and Blockchain development services for companies.'
 ---

 Companies realize that Blockchain systems can potentially have to disrupt their industries and permanently change the competitive landscape.
 Even so, many businesses struggle to understand the core ideas and the opportunities that the technology may present for their business model.
 Our experienced team of professionals, blockchain specialists and seasoned consultants can help you navigate this new world.